mtlynch/mtlynch.io/content/retrospectives/2021/09/index.md

 ## Carving out more time for myself

 For the past few months, I've been struggling to find time to grow TinyPilot.
-With so many moving pieces, I sometimes get stuck in a position where I spend all my time filling the gaps between roles for which I've hired contractors and part-time employees.
+With so many moving pieces, I sometimes get stuck spending all my time filling the gaps between my teammates.

 Now, when I have available time, I invest in sales, but I also reserve time for delegating or automating tasks that others could do in my place.